From white skies to blurry subjects, how to fix common photo mistakes

 One of the most common question from new photographers is the cause of the blur in a particular photo.
 Blur in an image actually has a number of different causes, and determining why that photo turned out blurry starts with recognizing just what kind of blur you managed to capture.

-If you haven’t ventured into advanced shooting modes yet, try using the sport mode on the camera.
+If you haven’t ventured into advanced shooting modes yet, try using sport mode.

 Once you’ve identified that the issue is motion blur, correcting the problem isn’t difficult to do.
-First, what’s blurred; just one object, or the entire image?
-If the entire image is blurred, the image is the result of a simple flaw: your hands moved while the camera was taking the picture.
-To correct the issue, you need to either increase your shutter speed or use something to steady the camera, such as a tripod.
+First, what’s blurred, just one object or the entire image?
+If the entire image is blurred, the image is the result of a simple flaw: Your hands moved while the camera was taking the picture.
+To correct the issue, either increase your shutter speed or use something to steady the camera, such as a tripod.

 Increasing the shutter speed means the shutter that opens and closes to take the picture moves faster, leaving less time for your hands to shake enough to cause blur.
 A general rule of thumb is to use your lens length to determine a minimum speed since longer lenses exaggerate camera shake — if you’re using a 50mm lens, use no slower than 1/50 second; a 300mm lens, 1/300 second.
 That’s just a guideline — if you tend to have shaky hands, you may need to bump it higher, whereas if you have a stabilization system either in your camera or the lens, you may be able to get by slower.

-Instead of looking like a smeared painting, an object will simply look soft with undefined edges.
+Instead of a smeared painting, an object will look soft with undefined edges.

 You’ll need to use shutter priority or manual mode to change the shutter speed yourself, but if you haven’t ventured into advanced shooting modes yet, try using the sport mode on the camera.
 When shooting in auto, even turning on more lights can tell the camera to bump the shutter speed up.